Cooperatives were formed and the residents have become the self-reliant players of regional development

 Many children in Uganda are malnourished because of poorly balanced diet or inappropriate cooking methods due to lack of nutrition knowledge.
 Therefore, we guide our target population through a nutrition improvement project, presenting well-balanced menus and appropriate cooking methods in practice.
 Also, the residents used to use muddy spring water for drinking, which caused diseases such as dysentery.
 So, HFW built wells and has been periodically inspecting their water quality to constantly secure safe water.
 Community members of each area formed their own cooperative.
 HFW support them to acquire subsidies for carrying out their projects and give them advice so that they can manage their projects by themselves.
 Each cooperative has been growing in its size year by year, and the members’ income has also been increasing.

-HFW Uganda Office Staff
+HFW Office of Uganda

 The Republic of Uganda faces Lake Victoria in East Africa.
 The country is blessed with mild climate and agriculture is the main industry.